sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

       A SONiC switch joins a kubernetes cluster as a node, to facilitate kube manage dockers in the switch.

    * pods<br/>
       This is the unit of kubernetes deploymenet.
-In SONiC switches, a pod runs a single container.
+In SONiC switches, a pod runs a single container only.
 The master is configured with manifests that decides what containers/pods to deploy on SONiC switches.
 The SONiC switches keeps the control of when the deployment can happen.

    * manifest<br/>
       A manifest describes the pod as below.